Juliana M. Snelling

 Email: jsnelling@canterburylaw.bm

-Juliana Snelling (born Horseman), barrister and attorney, is a Rhodes Scholar and Director of Canterbury Law Ltd., member of the Bar of England & Wales (1994), Law Society of England & Wales (2001) and the Bermuda Bar (1995).
+Juliana Snelling (born Horseman), barrister and attorney, is a Rhodes Scholar and Director of Canterbury Law Ltd., member of the Bar of England & Wales (1994), and the Bermuda Bar (1995).
 She has a Certificate in Company Direction from the UK Council of the Institute of Directors (2021).

-Ms. Snelling has 27 years of experience in advising local and multi-national companies, public authorities and high-level business executives on Bermuda employment, labour, immigration and human rights laws.
-She also advises in civil matters generally, including contract and tort matters, landlord tenant, defamation and personal injury matters.
+Ms. Snelling has 29 years of experience in advising local and multi-national companies, public authorities and high-level business executives on Bermuda employment, labour and human rights laws.
+She also advises in civil matters generally, including contract and tort matters, landlord tenant, defamation, and personal injury matters.

 Ms. Snelling served for 5 years as Counsel on the Bermuda Medical Council, advising that governing medical body on legal issues affecting medical practitioners to help maintain high standards of medical practice on the Island.
 She served for 3 years as Chair of Bermuda’s Land Valuation Appeal Tribunal and on the Treatment of Offenders’ Board in the Island’s prisons.
 She also served for 6 years on the Professional Conduct Committee of the Bermuda Bar Association.